slavabdev/portfolio-ms1/README.md

     - Website is made fully responsive, so it’s convenient to browse on a desktop, tablet and mobile devices.
  - As a **new visitor**, I want to see a fully-filled website with up-to-date information;
-    - All information, including description, contact details and internal/external files are relevant and up-to-date. o	As an **interested visitor**, I want to find more details about professional skills and projects he has implemented;
+    - All information, including description, contact details and internal/external files are relevant and up-to-date.
+- As an **interested visitor**, I want to find more details about professional skills and projects he has implemented;
-•	The relevant sections have a prominent headline and are easily accessible through the navigation bar.
+    - The relevant sections have a prominent headline and are easily accessible through the navigation bar.
-•	The project section has a button, which lead user to external file with detailed portfolio. o	As an **interested visitor**, I want to be able to download the professional’s CV and take a look at his social media pages, especially Linked in;
+    - The project section has a button, which lead user to external file with detailed portfolio.
+- As an **interested visitor**, I want to be able to download the professional’s CV and take a look at his social media pages, especially Linked in;
-•	For the user’s convenience, there are two buttons which allow him to download a CV.
+    - For the user’s convenience, there are two buttons which allow him to download a CV.
 One located at the top of the website (hero-image section) and the second on the bottom (contact section).
-•	The relevant links to social media accounts are located in the footer section (right below the contacts section).
+    - The relevant links to social media accounts are located in the footer section (right below the contacts section).
-o	As an **interested visitor**, I want to easily find out how to contact with professional for further discussion;
+- As an **interested visitor**, I want to easily find out how to contact with professional for further discussion;
-•	User can easily get to Contacts section either through the navigation bar, or the “Hire me” button from the hero image section.
+    - User can easily get to Contacts section either through the navigation bar, or the “Hire me” button from the hero image section.
-o	As an **interested visitor**, I want to be able contact professional directly. (without a necessity to fill any forms);
+- As an **interested visitor**, I want to be able contact professional directly. (without a necessity to fill any forms);
-•	There are several ways to contact the professional.
+    - There are several ways to contact the professional.
 User may do it by filling a contact form as well as by phone, email or WhatsApp.
-Further testing
+### Further testing
-o	The website was tested on the following browsers:
+- The website was tested on the following browsers:
-•	Google Chrome;
+    * Google Chrome;
-•	Opera;
+    * Opera;
-•	Mozilla Firefox;
+    * Mozilla Firefox;
-•	Microsoft Edge;
+    * Microsoft Edge;
-•	Safari.
+    * Safari.
-o	The website was viewed on such devices as desktops, laptops, tablet (Samsung galaxy tab A), and mobile (IPhone X, IPhone XS Max, Huawei P10, IPhone11, Samsung Galaxy S10). o	All buttons and links have been tested several times to make sure they work correctly. o	Friends and family members reviewed the website from their devices to make sure that website is displaying well and all functions are working properly.
+- The website was viewed on such devices as desktops, laptops, tablet (Samsung galaxy tab A), and mobile (IPhone X, IPhone XS Max, Huawei P10, IPhone11, Samsung Galaxy S10).
+- All buttons and links have been tested several times to make sure they work correctly.
+- Friends and family members reviewed the website from their devices to make sure that website is displaying well and all functions are working properly.
-Known Bugs
+### Known Bugs
-•	At the current moment, submit function doesn’t work as it should.
+- At the current moment, submit function doesn’t work as it should.
 When clicking on “Contact me” button in the Contact form, a local post client will be launched.
-DEPLOYMENT
+## Deployment
 This project was developed using the GitPod, committed to Git and pushed to GitHub.
-GitHub Pages
+### GitHub Pages
-To deploy the project to GitHub Pages the following steps were taken:
+- To deploy the project to GitHub Pages the following steps were taken:
     1. Log in to GitHub and go to the slavabdev GitHub Repository
     2. From the list if existing repositories select the slavabdev/portfolio-ms1
     3. At the top-right side of the Repository section, click on «Settings" Button.
     4. Scroll down to the "GitHub Pages" section.
     5. Under "Source", click the dropdown menu and change it from "None" to «Master Branch".
     6. The page will be automatically refreshed.
     7. Scroll back down to the "GitHub Pages" and retrieve a link of a published site.
-Forking the GitHub Repository
+### Forking the GitHub Repository
 A forking the GitHub Repository is used for copying of the original depository to  GitHub account.
 It allows viewing or making changes in the project without affecting the original repository.
 It can be done using the following steps:
 1. Log in to GitHub and go to the GitHub Repository
 2. At the top-right of the page, just below the GitHub navigation bar, the "Fork" Button is located.